huggingface/blog/designing-positional-encoding.md

 different positions**, despite the tokens clearly representing distinct entities.
 Let's begin designing a method of enhancing self attention with positional information, such that it can determine relationships between words encoded by their positions.

-To understand and design an optimal encoding scheme, let's explore some desirable properties such a scheme should have.
+How should an ideal positional encoding scheme behave?

 ## Desirable Properties